thienan11/MappingForSocialJustice/README.md

-# MappingForSocialJustice
+# Mapping for Social Justice - Face Blurring Program

-A repository for the "Mapping as an Agent for Change: Empowering Social Justice Initiatives" research project.
+A repository for the face blurring functionality of the "Mapping as an Agent for Change: Empowering Social Justice Initiatives" research project.

 ## Overview

-The main focus right now is applying a layer of security to images/videos by adding protective face blurring.
+This part of the project focuses on applying a layer of security to images/videos by adding protective face blurring.

-- The face_blurring directory contains scripts for applying face blurring to images or videos.
+The face_blurring directory contains scripts for applying face blurring to images or videos.
 There are two models being used, RetinaFace and YOLOv8.

 ## Requirements